KooiInc/ticktock.js/README.md

 The library has *no dependencies* and a *small footprint*.
 The bundled file size is around 14kb.

 ### locale and timezone sensitivity
-A ticktock date can be instantiated with locale and time zone information.
+A 'ticktock date' can be instantiated with locale and time zone information.
 That information will be embedded within the instance (retrievable by the instance property `localeInfo`) and used for (among other things) display or formatting the date (e.g.
 `[instance].local` or `[instance].localeString`).
 For example, when a ticktock date is instantiated with locale `pl-PL`, the week day names for that instance can be retrieved as `[instance].names.dayNames.long`, resulting in an array with values